Dolgellau Athletic A.F.C.

-They also have a reserve team playing in the FAW Reserve League North West.
+They also have a reserve team playing in the MMP Central Wales League.
 In 2012 19-year-old David Webber became the youngest football manager in senior British football history when he was appointed first team manager at Dolgellau.

 The home colours are yellow shirts with a black chevron and black shorts and socks.

-A club was formed in Dolgellau as far back as 1878.
+A club was formed in Dolgellau as far back as 1879.